example42/example42.github.io/_posts/2019-04-04-puppet_sensitive_data.md

     String (file: /etc/puppetlabs/code/environments/production/manifests/
     site.pp, line: 31, column: 3) on node master.example42.training

-We need to inform hiera, that we want to receive the valua as Sensitive data type by adding a lookup option:
+We need to inform hiera, that we want to receive the value as Sensitive data type by adding a lookup option:

     ---
     lookup_options: